ByAUJay

 Operational Costs:

-- Maintaining validator infrastructure
+- Keeping the validator infrastructure running smoothly

 Cost Considerations: